canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-migration.md

 admin-group-1   NEW-TOPIC           4          103             104             1               kafka-python-2.0.2-a95b3f90-75e9-4a16-b63e-5e021b7344c5 /10.248.204.1   kafka-python-2.0.2
 ```

 There is also a [range of different metrics](https://github.com/apache/kafka/blob/trunk/connect/mirror/README.md#monitoring-an-mm2-process) made available by MirrorMaker during the migration.
-These can be accessed with something similar to:
+To check the metrics, send a request to the `/metrics` endpoint:

 ```
 curl 10.248.204.198:9099/metrics | grep records_count